fplab/rustviz-tutorial/README.md

 } */
 ```

-    3. Supply the annotated file to DSL Processor to get the svg:  vis_code.svg and vis_timeline.svg, which is a section is the rustviz repo README (will have another section expanding on this)
+   iii.
+Supply the annotated file to DSL Processor to get the svg:  vis_code.svg and vis_timeline.svg, which is a section is the rustviz repo README (will have another section expanding on this)

 ![Screen Shot 2022-06-27 at 11 46 52 AM](https://github.com/rustviz/rustviz/blob/master/src/examples/copy/vis_code.svg)

 ![Screen Shot 2022-06-27 at 11 46 52 AM](https://github.com/rustviz/rustviz/blob/master/src/examples/copy/vis_timeline.svg)

-    4. Could save the input code that actually generate the svg files in a separate folder(annotated_source.rs )
+   iv.
+Could save the input code that actually generate the svg files in a separate folder(annotated_source.rs )

-    5. Save the above files in a separate folder and reference to these assets while writing book
+   v.
+Save the above files in a separate folder and reference to these assets while writing book

 3. Adding features of your book with hover messages, etc